 sal, dunia! – Hello, world!

-Welcome to learn about Pandunia, the helping language for international interaction and friendship.
+Welcome to learn about Pandunia, an international constructed language.

 Image designed by Freepik

-All words in Pandunia are international.
-The basic words are similar to English and the rest come from other important languages, including French, Spanish, Japanese, Chinese, Russian, Arabic, Hindi and Swahili.
+All words in Pandunia are international in some part of the world.
+They come from widely spoken languages, including English, French, Spanish, Japanese, Chinese, Russian, Arabic, Hindi and Swahili, only to mention a few.

 Pandunia is regular and simple.
 Therefore it can be learned much easier and faster than English and other national languages.
 There aren’t any grammatical exceptions or complex rules in Pandunia.
 Pandunia is so simple that its basic grammar can be described in only ten rules.
 Everybody can learn Pandunia to a good level in a short period of time!
-Pandunia would be an excellent choice for the global second language because it can improve the quality of international communication.
-It’s better to speak good Pandunia than bad English.
+Pandunia would be an excellent choice for the global second language because it could improve the quality of international communication.

 Pandunia is written in the Latin (and English!) alphabet: